sylvainbx/rust-book-fr/FRENCH/src/ch20-01-single-threaded.md

 <!--
 Here, our response has a status line with status code 404 and the reason phrase `NOT FOUND`.
-We’re still not returning headers, and the body of the response will be the HTML in the file *404.html*.
+The body of the response will be the HTML in the file *404.html*.
 You’ll need to create a *404.html* file next to *hello.html* for the error page; again feel free to use any HTML you want or use the example HTML in Listing 20-8.
 -->

 Ici, notre réponse a une ligne de statut avec le code de statut 404 et la phrase de raison `NOT FOUND`.
-Nous ne retournons toujours pas d'entêtes, et le corps de la réponse sera le HTML présent dans le fichier *404.html*.
+Le corps de la réponse sera le HTML présent dans le fichier *404.html*.
 Nous aurons besoin de créer un fichier `404.html` à côté de *hello.html* pour la page d'erreur ; n'hésitez pas à nouveau à utiliser le HTML que vous souhaitez ou à défaut utiliser le HTML d'exemple présent dans l'encart 20-8.

 <!--
 <span class="filename">Filename: 404.html</span>